Streetcars in North America: Under construction

 The systems listed above will use modern streetcars.
 For new heritage streetcar systems that are under construction, see relevant section below.

 Planned or proposed

 In addition to the streetcar systems currently under construction, a number of additional streetcar systems are in the planning stages in the United States.

-Examples of cities with streetcar systems in the active planning stages include Los Angeles, New York City, Sacramento, and Saint Paul.
+Examples of cities with streetcar systems in the active planning stages include Calgary, Los Angeles, New York City, Sacramento, and Saint Paul.

 Heritage streetcar systems

 Three PCCs on the San Francisco Municipal Railway's F-line in 2003.
 Pictured are an example of one double-ended streetcar and two single-ended cars.

 Metro Streetcar of Little Rock is one of several heritage streetcar lines established in the early 21st century.

 Heritage streetcar systems are sometimes used in public transit service, combining light rail efficiency with tourists' nostalgia interests.
 Proponents claim that using a simple, reliable form of transit from 50 or 100 years ago can bring history to life for 21st century visitors.

 Prior to 2001, the new streetcar systems that opened in North America had been heritage lines, alternatively known as vintage trolley or historic' trolley lines.
 Several cities built new heritage streetcar lines, starting from the 1980s onward.
 Some heritage systems operate only with limited hours, and/or only on weekends, or seasonally, and thus are simply tourist- or history-oriented excursion services.
 Other heritage systems operate daily, running throughout the entire day, year-round, thus providing true public transit service.

 New heritage streetcar systems providing daily, year-round service included ones opened in Seattle (the Waterfront Streetcar – opened in 1982, but closed in 2005), Galveston (1988; service suspended in 2008 after Hurricane Ike, but reopened in 2021), Dallas (M-Line Trolley) (1989), Memphis (1993) and Kenosha, Wisconsin (2000).
 Other new heritage streetcar lines have opened in Tampa in 2002 and Little Rock in 2004.
 All of these were newly constructed systems, but all have been served by historic streetcars or replicas of historic streetcars.
 The El Paso Streetcar is a new heritage system that opened in November 2018, using six restored PCC streetcars that have survived from the city's previous streetcar system, which closed in 1974, but serving a new route.